kovi-bhargav/spoken-english-to-written-english-conversion/README.md

 Example of the input and output to the model

-[IN]:Enter Your paragraph of spoken english:
+Enter Your paragraph of spoken english:

 "Hi!
 This is Hero I acted in 7 movies and i start my day at 5 A M. my remuneration is hundred dollars per day .My contact number contains double 5, quadruple 8, single 9 and triple 4 and I won't             take alcohol. "

-[OUT]:The input Spoken English Paragraph:

 The input Spoken English Paragraph: